mohammedalorf/KMultaqa_SWE363/README.md

 npm run check
 ```

+From the project root, run `npm run build` to verify the frontend production build.

 The backend listens on `PORT` (default `5000`) and serves API routes under `/api`.

 ## API documentation